jeremy-d-jones/philosophy-of-science/essays/strawson-and-definite-description.md

 ## Footnotes

 [^russell-refs]: Russell, Bertrand.
 “On Denoting.”
 Analytic Philosophy: An Anthology.
 (2001): 32-40.
 [^strawson-ref]: Strawson, P.F.
-“On Reference.”
-Analytic Philosophy: An Anthology.
-(2001): 41-54.
-[^strawson-essay]: Strawson, P.F.
-“On Reference.”
+“On Referring.”
 Analytic Philosophy: An Anthology.
 (2001): 41-54.